jereladams/myProject/README.md

   * Tomcat's JDBC Realm Authentication
   * Admin role: create/read/update/delete (crud) of all data
   * User role: save vehicle repairs, parts list and warranties, edit data they have entered previously
-  * All: anyone can view their vehicle info and recall notices (no login)
+  * All: anyone can view the vehicle info and recall notices (no login required)
 * Database
   * MySQL
   * Store users and roles